 For the credit risk assessment, it would be computed by taking the number of decisions that have been correctly made by dividing them by the total number of decisions about the credit risk.

-While the accuracy is a very straightforward performance measure, it comes with the disadvantage, that it is not very robust towards unbalanced data, i.e., if there are large differences in the number of samples for each class.
+While the accuracy is a very straightforward performance measure, it has the disadvantage that it is not very robust toward unbalanced data, i.e., if there are large differences in the number of samples for each class.
 For credit risk assessment, for example, it is quite likely that the number of positive decisions exceeds the number of negative decisions.

 Precision